SailNav. Search

 Speed Over Ground SOG Your actual speed over the seabed.

-Course Over Ground COG Your actual course over the seabed.
+Course Over Ground COG Your actual track (direction of movement) over the seabed.

-Magnetic Heading HEADING The magnetic heading your boat's bow is pointing to.
+Magnetic Heading HEADING The magnetic heading your boat's bow is pointing to (requires sensor).

-Maximum Speed MAX The maximum speed you have reached on the current trip.
+Maximum Speed MAX Maximum speed reached during the current voyage.

-Average Speed AVG The average speed of your current trip.
+Average Speed AVG Average speed of the current voyage.

-Active Waypoint WAYPOINT Shows the active waypoint number and the total for the route (e.g., "1 (3)").
+Active Waypoint WAYPOINT Shows active waypoint number and total (e.g., "1 (3)").

-Distance to Waypoint DTW The distance remaining to reach the next waypoint.
+Distance to Waypoint DTW Straight-line distance to the next route point.

-Distance to Finish DTF The distance remaining to reach the final point of the route.
+Distance to Finish DTF Total cumulative distance to the final route destination.

-Bearing to Waypoint BTW The course you should take to head directly to the next waypoint.
+Bearing to Waypoint BTW Heading you must take to go directly to the next point.

 Performance (VMG)

-Velocity Made Good VMG Your effective speed of approach to the destination.
+Velocity Made Good VMG Effective speed of direct approach to destination.

 Fuel and Engine

-Fuel Bar FUEL LEVEL BAR A visual bar showing the remaining fuel level.
+Fuel Bar FUEL BAR Visual graph of fuel level.

-Fuel Percentage FUEL % The percentage of fuel remaining in the tank.
+Fuel Percentage FUEL % Numerical percentage remaining in tank.

-Distance Traveled DIST The total distance traveled on the current trip.
+Distance Traveled DIST Odometer for the current voyage.

 Visual Instruments